robinhood/faust/README.rst

 --------------------------

-There are no plans to support Python 2, but you are welcome to contribute to the project (details in question above is relevant also for Python 2).
+There are no plans to support Python 2, but you are welcome to contribute to the project (details in the question above is relevant also for Python 2).

 .. _getting-help: